kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 ### User Stories (Optional)

-#### Story 1: Scaling a Training Job
+#### Independent PodGroup Lifecycle

-As a user running distributed training jobs, I want to scale my job parallelism from 4 to 8 workers without recreating the Workload object.
+As a user running LWS(LeaderWorkerSet), I want to update only the leader `PodGroup` without recreating the Workload object or affecting worker `PodGroups`.

+#### PodGroup-Level Status

+I have a large-scale training job with multiple replicas, and want to observe the scheduling status of each PodGroup independently, so I can identify which specific replica is having scheduling issues.

+#### Handling Consistency During Creation

+I have a distributed workload, and want pods that reference a not-yet-created `Workload` or `PodGroup` to remain pending until objects exist, rather than failing immediately, so that the controller can create objects in any order without causing scheduling failures or race conditions.

 ### Notes/Constraints/Caveats (Optional)